 If I put “TP-Link” and “mesh” in a sentence, you’d likely think of the popular Deco family.
 And you’re not wrong.
 That’s the networking vendor’s most recognizable brand name in the realm of home Wi-Fi systems.

-However, unbeknownst to most, for years, the company had another lesser-known do-it-yourself alternative called “TP-Link OneMesh” available to its Archer standalone router lineup.
+However, unbeknownst to most, the company had another lesser-known do-it-yourself alternative, called “TP-Link OneMesh,” available in its Archer standalone router lineup for years.
 The irony is that, without having enough time to make a mark, this feature was replaced by “TP-Link EasyMesh” starting in late 2023.

-The whole thing is a bit of a mess, and this post will explain the latter.
-(I already covered OneMesh in great detail.)
-From the users’ perspective, EasyMesh is essentially the same as OneMesh.
-But as a latecomer, it has more with a couple of significant improvements.
+The whole thing is a bit of a mess, and this post will explain the latter in great detail.
+The gist, though, is that from the users’ perspective, EasyMesh is essentially the same as OneMesh.
+However, as a latecomer, it has introduced a couple of significant improvements.

 (TP-Link) EasyMesh: What’s the deal?

-As the name suggests, TP-Link EasyMesh is part of the Wi-Fi EasyMesh movement, which was started by the Wi-Fi Alliance to streamline how Wi-Fi works across vendors.
+As the name suggests, TP-Link EasyMesh is part of the Wi-Fi EasyMesh movement, which was initiated by the Wi-Fi Alliance to streamline Wi-Fi functionality across vendors.

 To understand TP-Link EasyMesh, we need to know Wi-Fi EasyMesh.
 However, TP-Link is the only hardware vendor, so far, that has a significant representation of Wi-Fi EasyMesh.
-So, TP-Link EasyMesh vs. Wi-Fi EasyMesh is a bit of a chicken vs. egg situation with a catch-22.
+So, TP-Link EasyMesh vs. Wi-Fi EasyMesh is a bit of a chicken-and-egg situation mixed with a catch-22.
 As they currently stand, you can call one for the other.

 Wi-Fi EasyMesh in a nutshell